Eighth Schedule to the Constitution of India: Scheduled languages

-The Eighth Schedule of the Constitution defined 14 languages in 1950: Assamese, Bengali, Gujarati, Hindi, Kannada, Kashmiri, Malayalam, Marathi, Oriya, Punjabi, Sanskrit, Tamil, Telugu and Urdu.
+The Eighth Schedule of the Constitution defined 14 languages in 1950: Assamese, Bengali, Gujarati, Hindi, Kannada, Kashmiri, Malayalam, Marathi, Odia, Punjabi, Sanskrit, Tamil, Telugu and Urdu.

 In 1967, the 21st amendment to the constitution added Sindhi to the Eighth Schedule.

 The 71st Amendment, enacted in 1992, added three more languages: Konkani, Manipuri and Nepali.

 In 2003, the 92nd Amendment added Bodo, Dogri, Santali and Maithili, raising the total number of languages to 22.

 In 2011, the spelling Oriya was changed to Odia by 96th amendment.

 As of 2025, the following languages are recognized under the eighth schedule of the Constitution of India: